Michael Tucker

 Bio

-Staff Scientist, Energy Conversion Group Mike Tucker develops electrochemical devices at all stages from inception to product prototyping.
-His research activities focus on resource-efficient development of new devices and concepts, with a clear focus on the critical development path towards commercialization.
+Mike Tucker’s lab develops electrochemical devices at all stages from inception to product prototyping.
+Lab research activities focus on resource-efficient development of new devices and concepts, with a clear focus on the critical development path towards commercialization.
 In-situ electrochemical testing, advanced diagnostics, and post-mortem analysis are used to determine limitations to cell performance and lifetime and inform efforts to improve device performance metrics, cost, and manufacturability.
-Much of Tucker’s research is sponsored by or in collaboration with industrial partners.
-In addition to hands-on technical R&D, Tucker’s entrepreneurial activities are also focused on moving technology out of the Lab and into the marketplace.
-He has authored many patents, co-founded a start-up company, led technology transfer to industrial partners, and led Customer Discovery efforts for various Berkeley Lab and Cyclotron Road technology teams.
+Much of our research is sponsored by or in collaboration with industrial partners.

 Education